 For almost 40 years, Ken M. Frankel has practiced personal injury law in South Florida, serving clients in Pompano Beach and throughout Broward County.
 Ken is dedicated to personalized legal service, so he handles ever detail of your case himself.
-When you visit the Law Office of Ken M. Frankel, the lawyer you meet is the one who will be with you every step of the way, from your initial evaluation to case resolution.
+When you visit the Law Office of Ken M. Frankel, P.A., the lawyer you meet is the one who will be with you every step of the way, from your initial evaluation to case resolution.
 Over the course of his career, Ken has built a reputation for effectiveness, toughness, and integrity, earning the trust and gratitude of countless clients.
 With extensive experience in construction accident litigation, he’s ready to fight for justice in your injury case.

 Those of us who work and reside in Pompano Beach know there are a million reasons to come live here, and the rest of the nation seems to be catching on.
 Florida is in the midst of a population boom, and Broward County is near the epicenter.
 Pompano Beach experienced 27 percent population growth from 2000 to 2010, and more than 12 percent in the decade since.
 Migration to sunny Florida has created demand for housing, business development and improved infrastructure.
 That means a construction boom, which is great for the local economy, but inevitably means a rise in construction accidents.

 According to the Bureau of Labor statistics, roughly 150,000 construction site accident injuries each year, making construction work one of the most dangerous occupations in the United States.
 More than 1,000 construction workers are killed on the job annually, and 1,102 deaths were recorded in 2019.
 In fact, according to the Occupational Health and Safety Administration, one out of five workers killed on the job in the United States works in the construction industry.